 A new CERT program and manual have been developed under the auspices of the Marin County Disaster Council (DISCO) based on the Federal CERT program.

-This shortened version (10 hours) with more hands-on experience, will be taught to Marin County residents by Marin Fire Agency personnel.
-The intent is to train and prepare volunteers to achieve a higher level of basic skills in:• earthquake survival • fire prevention and suppression • search and rescue / disaster first aid • emergency preparedness
+This CERT training is 18 hours with more hands-on experience, will be taught to Marin County residents by Marin Fire Agency personnel.
+The intent is to train and prepare volunteers to achieve a higher level of basic skills in:

-Well, minus the heat of summer (July) and the jolly month of December, but other than that, we've got CERT classes offered every single month of the year.
+Well, minus the heat of summer (July & August) and the jolly month of December, but other than that, we've got CERT classes offered every almost every month of the year.
 If March doesn't work for you, there's April.
 Going on vacation in May?
-Let's catch up in class in June.
+Let's catch up in class in October.
+You can attend any class in Marin.

 All classes throughout Marin County: